-Dexilant (Dexlansoprazole) has a similar function to popular drugs, including Nexium and Prilosec, as it effects the body by decreasing the amount of acid the stomach is able to produce.
+Dexilant (Dexlansoprazole) has a similar function to popular drugs, such as Nexium and Prilosec, as it affects the body by decreasing the amount of acid the stomach is able to produce.
 In doing so, the esophagus is able to heal from acid exposure which can work to prevent ulcers – sores in the lining of the stomach or intestine – from developing due to acid damage.

 Is Kapidex The Same Drug As Dexilant?

-When this issue was investigated, it was discovered that due to the similarity of the drug names, doctors and pharmacists were prone to giving their clients an incorrect drug – of which one was morphine.
+When this issue was investigated, it was discovered that due to the similarity of the drug names, doctors and pharmacists were giving their clients an incorrect drug – one of which is morphine.
 In an attempt to reduce the amount of these prescription mistakes, Takeda submitted an FDA request to change Kapidex’s trade name to a distinct name that would not be confused for other drugs.

 FDA approval was received in 2010 with Kapidex being referred to as Dexilant from that moment on.
 While exact figures are unreported, it is estimated that the name change has nearly eliminated occurrences of incorrect prescription acquisitions.
 Reach out to a Dexilant attorney to understand how this can impact your claim.